japanj/air-quality-utrecht/README.md

 # Air quality analysis in Utrecht municipality
+Analyze the air quality in Utrecht by using data from Luchtmeetnet and Samenmeten.

 This project is part of Acquisition and Exploration of Geo-Data course.

 ## Folder Structure